-AFAC currently distributes groceries to over 2,300 families every week in Arlington, VA.
-More than 35% of the people we serve are children.
+AFAC currently distributes groceries to families in need every week in Arlington, VA.
+One-third of the people we serve are children.

 Families need a referral to receive food from AFAC.
 Referrals can come from an Arlington County government agency or one of many local churches, schools, or social service agencies.
 This system ensures that our clients are legitimate, and that all of their needs are being assessed and addressed.